-Set up your security info (preview) from the sign-in page prompt
+Set up your Security info from a sign-in prompt

 You can follow these steps if you're prompted to set up your security info immediately after you sign-in to your work or school account.